vasujoshi111/DeepERA/S29/README_S29.md

 ![Capstone](./capstone.jpg)

 Completed both phase 1 and 2, which took 4 days(3 + 1) on 48GB GPU on RTX6000Ada(128GB RAM).
 Results are quite good.
-Trained only for 20k steps in pahse 1 and 6k steps in pahse 2 due to time contraints.
+Trained only for 20k steps in phase 1 and 6k steps in phase 2 due to time contraints.

 We can play with the results: